- Pro Bono#10

 From Gavels to Distress to Buildings

 Kramer Levin has stuck by its diversified practice model.
 Its litigators handle everything from advertising litigation and commercial litigation to antitrust and real estate litigation to securities litigation and white collar defense—to name some.
-The firm was in the spotlight recently for its work on the U.S. Supreme Court case Obergefell v.
+Among the firm’s notable matters is the U.S. Supreme Court case Obergefell v.
 Hodges, which determined that denying same-sex couples the freedom to marry violates the Constitution.

-The firm ranks within the top 20 of Vault’s Bankruptcy/Restructuring ranking.
-And for good reason.
+The firm is recognized for its work in restructuring—and for good reason.
 Kramer Levin has been involved in some of the largest and most complex bankruptcies filed in the country, including Caesar’s Entertainment, Toys R Us, and Puerto Rico.

 Holding a spot within the top 20 of Vault’s Real Estate ranking, Kramer Levin’s real estate practice is also widely recognized.
 The group advises real estate owners and developers, private equity investors, investment bankers, and hoteliers, among others.
 Clients include the Related Companies LP in the 26-acre Hudson Yards development in Midtown Manhattan and The Walt Disney Co. in the sale of its Upper West Side campus and the purchase of a new headquarters in Lower Manhattan.